Portinari Altarpiece Hugo Van Der Goes

 Q: Who commissioned the Portinari Altarpiece?
 A: The Portinari Altarpiece was commissioned by Tommaso Portinari, an Italian banker and representative of the Medici family in Bruges.

 Q: Why is the Portinari Altarpiece so important?
-A: The Portinari Altarpiece is important for its groundbreaking realism, its emotional intensity, and its profound influence on the development of Renaissance art, particularly in Florence.
+A: The Portinari Altarpiece is important for its significant realism, its emotional intensity, and its profound influence on the development of Renaissance art, particularly in Florence.

 Conclusion